Independent Study A (6894.6)

 Required IT skills

-Basic word processing skills and others as determined by nature of the determined assessment items.
+Basic word processing skills and knowledge of date base search as determined by nature of the determined assessment items.

-Costs will be determined by the nature of the assessment in consultation with supervisor.
+Costs will be determined by the nature of the assessment in consultation with the supervisor.

 Work placement, internships or practicums